USAA Eagle Navigator Review

 Conclusion

 With a mediocre welcome offer and unspectacular points that can’t be leveraged into fancy travel, the USAA Eagle Navigator won’t attract the adoration of most credit card aficianodos.
 But it is a great option for people looking to add a travel rewards card (with Visa Signature benefits and protections) with excellent earning rates that will give you your annual fee back each year (with interest) if you book a hotel or rental car.
-If you’re USAA-eligible and are looking a solid long-term keeper card, this might be a great option.
+If you’re USAA-eligible (but not able to take advantage of the best cards for active duty) and are looking a solid long-term keeper card, this might be a great option.

 Previous